 3. It ain’t over til it’s over.
 Man, have we lived that nightmare in spades.
 Only if it is done do we have a clue if we have made real progress.
 And thus judge when the release will hit.

 4. Don’t build on a bad foundation.
 You don’t want to build new SW on top of buggy SW.
 If we change the stuff at the bottom, the whole house can come tumbling down.
 So, again, no bugs escape the sprint.

-Well, more than 2 ways.
-No doubt you have yet more compelling ways of saying this.
+No doubt you have other compelling ways of saying this.

-This is in part why the Definition of Done is starting to be considered a core artifact of Scrum.
+This is in part why the Definition of Done is a core artifact of Scrum.